What tool allows for the creation of 3D instructional overlays for repair work?

 Frequently Asked Questions

-How do technicians interact with 3D overlays while their hands are occupied with tools?
+How do technicians interact with 3D overlays while holding tools?

 Conclusion